nhsd-a2si/a2si-capacity-infrastructure/docs/README.terraformstate.md

 - ${var.environment}_rsa
 - ${var.environment}_rsa.pub

+The content type of these files needs to be set to 'text/plan'.

 > Note the private key is not used by Terraform; however it is stored in S3 so that the team can download it as needed.
 This manly applies to { prod, uat }, therefore in other environments the private upload into S3 key can be skipped if no one else will need it.